miladsharifiteh/miley/README.md

 #### Usage

 To run the software from the source:
-`python project.py`
-To run the software from the binary file, go to the bin folder:
+`python project.py`.
+To run the software from the binary file, go to the bin folder: `./miley`
-`./miley`

 When you run **Miley**, you are in the main UI of the software.
 The available commands in this stage are:

 - `Help`, `HELP`, or `help` -> prints the software guidance.
-- `library` -> prints current library database.
+- `library` -> prints the current library database.
 - `playlists` -> prints playlist databases.
 - `playlist:[playlist]` -> prints "playlist" database. example:
 `playlist:M-Jackson`.